BeckettVtmb/js-learning/README.md

 # js-learning
-js learning project from geekbrains
+js learning project from geekbrains by Ilya Larin